-Plaintiff Roy Den Hollander asks the Court to prohibit the teaching of women's studies at Columbia.
-Alternatively, he insists that if Columbia is to be permitted to offer courses addressed to the experiences of women, or courses that explore the vast body of feminist scholarship, the University must be required to create a curriculum in men's studies, a field he does not define and does not even claim exists as a coherent scholarly discipline.
+Plaintiffs Roy Den Hollander and William A. Nosal ask the Court to prohibit the teaching of women's studies at Columbia.
+Alternatively, they insist that if Columbia is to be permitted to offer courses addressed to the experiences of women, or courses that explore the vast body of feminist scholarship, the University must be required to create a curriculum in men's studies, a field plaintiffs do not even claim exists as a coherent scholarly discipline.

-Hollander's claim that the teaching of women's studies violates the constitutional and statutory rights of men, and must therefore be banned, is not based on an allegation that men are excluded from such courses.
-Nor does Hollander dispute that thousands of courses throughout the University, many taught by men, teach the experiences and accomplishments of men, in every discipline and in every period of history.
-Rather, Hollander's assertion that the Court can and should tell Columbia's faculty what they can, cannot, and must teach is based, in its entirety, on his personal hostility to feminism, his belief that feminism is a "fundamentally
+Plaintiffs' claim that the teaching of women's studies violates the constitutional and statutory rights of men, and must therefore be banned, is not based on an allegation that men are excluded from such courses.
+Nor can plaintiffs dispute that thousands of courses throughout the University, many taught by men, teach the experiences and accomplishments of men, in every discipline and in every period of history.
+Rather, plaintiffs' assertion that the Court can and should tell Columbia's faculty what they can, cannot, and must teach is based, in its entirety, on their personal hostility to what they believe to be the content of women's studies courses.
+In

-Neither IRWG nor SCE exists as a separate legal entity capable of being sued.
+As plaintiffs now admit (Compl. ¶ 129), neither IRWG nor SCE exists as a separate legal entity capable of being sued.
 Each is simply an operating unit of the University, the formal corporate name of which is The Trustees of Columbia University in the City of New York.
-See Declaration of Patricia Sachs Catapano, dated October 21, 2008 ("Catapano Decl."), ¶¶ 2-5.
+See Declaration of Patricia Sachs Catapano, dated October 21, 2008 ("Catapano Decl.")
+(Docket No. 11), ¶¶ 2-5.
 The caption of the case should be amended to remove IRWG and SCE as parties.
 See, e.g., Murphy v.
 PriceWaterhouseCoopers, LLP, 357 F. Supp.
 2d 230, 241 (D.D.C.
 2004) ("Unincorporated divisions of a corporation lack the capacity to be sued."); Burns & Russell Co. of Baltimore v.
 Oldcastle, Inc., 166 F. Supp.
 2d 432, 439-40 (D. Md.
 2001) (unincorporated operating division of a corporation lacks the capacity to be sued).